 The causes of excessive sweating vary wildly, but you’ll always find one thing in common: they all have a trigger.
 With a little research, I discovered how the various causes of excessive sweating are often related to each other.
-Unfortunately, you may find many of the triggers of excessive sweating difficult to manage, which compounds the challenge for physicians attempting to help their patients.
+Unfortunately, you may find many of the triggers of excessive sweating while sleeping difficult to manage, which compounds the challenge for physicians attempting to help their patients.

 I hope my list will provide a sound foundation for your research into this uncomfortable and frustrating physical phenomenon, but I encourage you to study further as well.